Climate and Average Weather Year Round in New Orleans Louisiana, United States

 New Orleans experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 5.7 months, from April 29 to October 20, during which time the comfort level is muggy, oppressive, or miserable at least 28% of the time.
-The muggiest day of the year is July 23, with muggy conditions 98% of the time.
+The month with the most muggy days in New Orleans is July, with 30.1 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable